Types of private student loans

 - For Unsubsidized Loans, the borrower is responsible for paying interest during the in-school or grace periods, or a post-school deferment.

 Private student loans, offered by banks and financial institutions, are based on your credit profile.
 Your credit—and your cosigner’s credit—are evaluated, along with other information provided on your application.
+Applying for a private student loan with a creditworthy cosigner may increase your chances for approval and may help get you a better rate, since many students haven’t had time to build up their own credit.

 Applying for private student loans

-You can apply for private student loans directly from each lender’s website.
+You can apply for private college loans directly from each lender’s website.
 You should apply after you’ve made your school decision and once you know how much you need to borrow, so you won’t have to submit separate student loan applications for schools you’re considering.

 - You’ll fill out basic personal information and financial information.